Galapagos: Elite | 5 days luxury

 Santa Cruz Island

-Friday AM: Black turtle cove
+Friday AM: Black turtle cove, Santa Cruz Island.

-Friday PM: Santa Cruz Highlands and the Charles Darwin Research Station
+Friday PM: Highlands | Charles Darwin Research Station, Santa Cruz Island

 Day 5